inmanta/inmanta-core/docs/language.rst

 String interpolation
 ####################

-An alternative syntax to f-string is string interpolation.
+An alternative syntax to f-strings is string interpolation.
 It allows variables to be included as parameters inside a regular or multi-line string.
 The included variables are resolved in the lexical scope of the string they are included in: